Building a high-performing, successful nonprofit organization is never easy, especially in a world that continues to present new challenges.

 7. They Continuously Listen And Improve

 Successful nonprofits continuously and consistently take time to listen.
-They listen to their beneficiaries, they listen to their Board, they listen to their staff, to their volunteers, and to other organizations.
+They listen to their beneficiaries, Board, staff, volunteers, donors, and other organizations.

 Such organizations use a variety of innovative approaches to identify, share, and apply results and lessons learned from their programs and initiatives.
 They collect and learn from data to develop new or better programs that meet the evolving needs and requirements of their beneficiaries.